 No worries!
 We have done it already for you.
 Have a look at some of the perfect options that you can get in the market and some informed information you should know!

 #1.
-Best for Large Drawing Table – Clip-on Table Lamp with Bright Light
+For Large Drawing Table – Phive Clip-on Table Lamp with Bright Light

 Clip-on Table Lamp with Bright Light is the first option that we thought of recommending to you.
 It has a super-wide LED light bar which gives about 200% light wider is coverage.
 You can use it for your workbench.
 This lamp is specially designed for several duties.
 Not only does it help you in illuminating your drawing area, but also can give its lighting for other domestic purposes.
 The light it provides is the antiglare meaning you will not suffer any harm in your eyes.